guilhermeUpToTask/TasksManeger/task_maneger_project/Jornaul/RoadMap.md

 Docker compose the network - check
 Setup nginext - check
 Create Integration Tests - check
+Setup CI  in github - check
-Setup CI CD in github
+Setup CD  in github -
 Deploy to the AWS
 Make it pretier
 Documentate the whole project